smit4k/codingbat-rust/README.md

 ## Contributing

 Contributions are welcome!
-Please open issues or pull requests for improvements or new exercises
+Please open issues or pull requests for improvements or new exercises.
+I would **highly appreciate it** if you would add documentation for the exercises, following the documentation I have already made for some exercises